 Manufacturing was the single most important industry in which home-based workers - both women and men - were employed throughout the entire period.
-Manufacture of textiles accounted for 22.8 per cent of home-based workers in the manufacturing sector in 1999-00, while manufacture of to-bacco products employed 20.0 per cent of such workers.
+Manufacture of textiles accounted for 22.8 per cent of home-based workers in the manufacturing sector in 1999-00, while manufacture of tobacco products employed 20.0 per cent of such workers.
 By 2011-12, manufacture of wearing apparel emerged as the largest employer of home-based workers in manufacturing with a share of 23.7 per cent.

 This section so far has focused on the percentage distribution of home-based workers across the various industry groupings.
-Shifting the focus to home-

-Manufacturing was the single most important industry in which homebased workers - both women and men - were employed throughout the entire period. based workers as a proportion of non-agricultural workers in each industry shows the importance of home-based work, as a source of employment for women and for men in the various industries (table 4).
-For women, home-based work, as a share of women's non-agricultural employment, increased between 1999-00 and 2004-05; however, by 2011-12 it fell to a low of 31.7 per cent of women's non-agricultural employment.
+Shifting the focus to homebased workers as a proportion of non-agricultural workers in each industry shows the importance of home-based work, as a source of employment for women and for men in the various industries (table 4).
+For women, homebased work, as a share of women's non-agricultural employment, increased between 1999-00 and 2004-05; however, by 2011-12 it fell to a low of 31.7 per cent of women's non-agricultural employment.
 For men, home-based work was a less important source of employment than for women.
-It was a little more than 10 per cent of men's non-agricultural employment through-out the period.
+It was a little more than 10 per cent of men's non-agricultural employment throughout the period.